weiserlab/ambuj/stico.md

 We are targetting following parameters for STICORS computers:

 * **Bitrate:** Greater than 100 kbps of bitrate at PHY layer for the transmission/reception
-* **Communication range:** Greater than 100 meters of transmission and reception range in line-of-sight environment.Range of tens of meters, in non line-of-sight environment (including through the wall).
+* **Communication range:** Greater than 100 meters of transmission and reception range in line-of-sight environment.
+Range of tens of meters in non line-of-sight environment (including through the wall).
 * **Everlasting:** Batteries can last entire lifetime of the deployment, requiring no exchange.
 For some applications, we may even support operation without batteries.
 STICORS harvest energy from the ambient environment